qygoh/DataArcadeTournament/DataArcade_2021/readme.md

 The theme for this year's tournament is "Before & After".
 Before diving into our project proper, would like to warmly welcome Shan Yi into our group this year!
 Together we form the merry trio of Wong-Goh-See, so we named our group after a famous geographic coordinate system WGS84 :)

-## Our Chosen Topic: All about the Double Digit Day Sales Hype
+## Our Chosen Topic: All about that Double Digit Day Sales Hype

 As frequent and at times, irrational online shoppers, we decided that it would be fun to try to answer a nagging question everytime we get bombared with yet another monthly Double Digit Day Sales Advertisement: